dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 2.4.3 =
+= 2.4.4 =
-2.4.3 <strong>Update: </strong>See the <a href="https://wordpress.org/plugins/mashsharer/changelog/">changelog</a>.
-Test this update first on a staging website before installing it on a live site.
-Use the free plugin <a href="https://wordpress.org/plugins/wp-staging/" target="_blank">WP Staging</a> for creating a test staging site.
+2.4.4 <strong>Update: </strong>Read the <a href="https://wordpress.org/plugins/mashsharer/changelog/" style="color:white;text-decoration: underline;">changelog</a>.
+It's recommended to test all plugin updates on a staging website first before installing them on a live site.
+(You can use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or your prefered tool for this)